 There are two particular Vridar Articles I’m interested in here.

-The arguments have a lot to do with the quoting in Zechariah comparing them to Zerubbabel and Jeshua.
+The argument has a lot to do with the quoting of Zechariah 4 comparing them to Zerubbabel and Jeshua.
 But also the fact that The beast “makes war” on them.
 But also how their power and authority seem to come from the Chapter 10 Angel not God directly.

 They also hold the view that verses 11-13 were not in the original text.
 I’m not inclined to agree with that but the sudden switch in tense here is an issue I don’t have an answer for yet.
 What I am considering is a way to justify arguing their Resurrection doesn’t happen immediately, which is only viable if I can argue the three and a half days of verse 11 are different from the earlier three and a half days.

-Now for their time frame that means arguing they are Simon bar Kochba and Rabbi Akiva.
+Now for Vridar's time frame that means arguing they are Simon bar Kochba and Rabbi Akiva.
 And I am currently open to that possibility as well.

 If you watch the Historia civillis YouTube video on The Roman Triumph and then read Josephus’s description of Titus and Vespasian’s Triumph in celebration of Conquering Judea in Wars of The Jews Book 7 Chapter 5 Section 5-6, the possibility that Revelation 11:7-10 could be describing that Triumph with the Two Witness representing executed leaders of the Jewish Revolt will be become quite compelling.